Should You Seal Your Natural Stone Backsplash Tile?July 25, 2018

 There are two types of sealer for natural stone: surface sealers and impregnating sealers.
 For countertops, surface sealers are recommended, but for backsplashes you can choose either one.
 Impregnating sealers won’t change the appearance of the stone.
 Surface sealers can have either a matte or glossy finish, and enhance the tile’s appearance, similar to how it looks when it’s wet.

-Before applying sealer, it’s important that your kitchen backsplash tile is completely clean of grease and dirt.
-You can accomplish this with a cleaner intended specifically for natural stones; these are pH neutral so they won’t damage the surface.
+Before applying a sealer, it’s important that your kitchen backsplash tile is completely clean of grease and dirt.
+You can accomplish this with a cleaner intended specifically for natural stones; these are pH neutral, so they won’t damage the surface.
 Buff them with a soft cloth and allow them to dry completely.

 As natural stone tile sealer can have strong fumes, it’s best to open a window or turn on a fan for ventilation.
 Pour the sealer into a container that’s large enough to dip a brush into.
 A foam paintbrush is recommended.
 You may also wish to put a protective layer of plastic over the countertop in case you accidentally drip.